sanskrit-coders/jekyll-site-archived/CONTRIBUTING.md

 You're welcome to contribute.
 All contributions will be reviewed and merged if accepted.

-# Caution
-- Please protect your identity from violent haters - use pseudonymous git accounts if needed.
-(Git configuration tips: [SO](https://stackoverflow.com/a/45327500/444644).)

 # Technical intro
 - This site is produced using the Jekyll static website generator.
 - We use a customized version of the [tomjoht/documentation-theme-jekyll](http://github.com/tomjoht/documentation-theme-jekyll) theme.